- From Jan 2018, residents will be able to receive 100% of their advance payment of UC rather than 50% and will have 12 months to repay it.

 UC can only be claimed via the internet and you are expected to manage your claim through an online account.
 Claims will be administered by the Department of Work and Pensions (DWP) at a central location rather than by your local council, Job Centre Plus, or benefits agency.

-If you have three or more children dependent children you will still need to make a claim for Housing Benefit.
+If you have three or more dependent children you will still need to make a claim for Housing Benefit.
 In full service areas you will remain on legacy benefits until January 2019.

 You can find more helpful advice on the Money Advice Service website.

 If you have any further questions, please call us on 0300 123 6000.

 You can download our pocket guide to Universal Credit here:

 Our staff have been trained to understand the changes and how they will affect you, and can help you to: